Shallow quantum circuit for generating extremely low-entangled approximate state designs

-We note that any subset phase states with subset dimension $2^k$, described in Eq.~\eqref{eq:random-subset-phase-state-main}, have $2^k$ superpositions in the computational basis.
+{We note that any states in $\mathcal{E}_{\rm tot}$} have $2^k$ superpositions in the computational basis, {the same as in $\mathcal{E}_{\rm sub}$}.
 Thus, these states have entanglement across any bipartition of the subsystems and coherence at most $O(k) = O(\log(t/\epsilon))$.
-Additionally, they also have magic at most $O(\log(t/\epsilon))$ as discussed in Supplementary Notes 5.
+Additionally, they also have magic at most $O(\log(t/\epsilon))$ as discussed in SM~\cite{Supple}.
 Here, we use the stabilizer R\'enyi entropy~\cite{Leone2022} and the relative entropy of coherence~\cite{Baumgratz2014} as measures of magic and coherence, respectively. \end{proof}